Old Faithful

 Old Faithful is a cone geyser in Yellowstone National Park in Wyoming, United States.
 It was named in 1870 during the Washburn–Langford–Doane Expedition and was the first geyser in the park to be named.
 It is a highly predictable geothermal feature and has erupted every 44 minutes to two hours since 2000.
 The geyser and the nearby Old Faithful Inn are part of the Old Faithful Historic District.

 History

 In the afternoon of September 18, 1870, the members of the Washburn-Langford-Doane Expedition traveled down the Firehole River from the Kepler Cascades and entered the Upper Geyser Basin.
 The first geyser that they saw was Old Faithful.
 Nathaniel P. Langford wrote in his 1871 Scribner's account of the expedition:

-In the early days of the park, Old Faithful was often used as a laundry:
+In the early days of the park, Old Faithful was often used as a laundry.
+As detailed in an 1883 Yellowstone guidebook:

 Eruptions

 More than 1,000,000 eruptions have been recorded.
 Harry Woodward first described a mathematical relationship between the duration and intervals of the eruptions in 1938.
 Old Faithful is not the tallest or largest geyser in the park; those titles belong to the less predictable Steamboat Geyser.
 The reliability of Old Faithful can be attributed to the fact that it is not connected to any other thermal features of the Upper Geyser Basin.